 You are now amazed that the eyes of these people are in the shadows; they look haggard, wild, tense under unnatural lighting.
 You understand how terrible the shadows on the necks are, how bright the noses or ears are, the shoulders are strongly illuminated, and the shade from the long nose looks like a mustache.

 It is why real professionals go all out to expose lighting over and over again in many episodes.
 It is not enough, for example, to shoot footage of the audience at a concert; you want the episodes to be attractive and aesthetic.

 The available lighting is often coming from the wrong side, or it is too flat, or too contrasting, or only part of the plan is illuminated.
 Supplemental lighting tries to correct these shortcomings.

 Additional Lighting Options

-No matter what kind of video production you work with, you will always have 4 options to change the lighting:
+No matter what kind of video production you work with, you will always have four options to change the lighting:

-- You can enhance existing lighting with your own lamps.
-It can be a wide variety of lighting devices: from a reflector or a simple hand-held lamp to a large number of more complex devices.
+- You can enhance existing lighting with your lamps.
+It can be a wide variety of lighting devices: from a reflector or a simple hand-held lamp to many more complex devices.

-- You can completely rely on your own lighting equipment as there may be no lighting in place, or you decide that the existing light is inappropriate and turn it off.
+- You can entirely rely on your lighting equipment as there may be no lighting in place, or you decide that the existing light is inappropriate and turn it off.

 Then you have to choose: whether to shoot the entire space as a whole or to limit lighting for a specific area of the shooting.